themaddoctor/BritishNationalCipherChallenge/2020/puzzles/3/README.md

 We advise you not to try to find mad without state-level support or some high-quality vegan cake.

-It’s Madness I tell you!
+It's Madness I tell you!

 You know what to do!